terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 customer_managed_keys | null | Customer managed key ID for EBS Volume encryption. tunnel_detection_time | null | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
 Must be a number in the range [20-600].
-Default is 60. tags | null | Map of tags to assign to the gateway. enable_multi_tier_transit |	false |	Switch to enable multi tier transit egress_static_cidrs | [] | List of egress static CIDRs.
+Default is 60. tags | null | Map of tags to assign to the gateway. fw_tags | null | Map of tags to assign to the firewall or FQDN egress gw's. enable_multi_tier_transit |	false |	Switch to enable multi tier transit egress_static_cidrs | [] | List of egress static CIDRs.
 Egress is required to be enabled.
 Example: ["1.171.15.184/32", "1.171.15.185/32"]. firewall_image_id | | Custom Firewall image ID.